Carolista/swd-react-demo/README.md

-# swd-react-demo
+# React Demo: Art Gallery Website

-A simplified version of the front end React app for the art gallery demo that will be continued in Unit 2.
+A simplified version of the front end React app used as part of the art gallery Spring/Java/MySQL application that will be built in Unit 2.

 > Students: Use the instructions in Part 1 below to create your own new React application, then reference the TODOs in the subsequent starter code branches for parts 2-5 to build it a bit at a time.